benKacimi/Rusteek/README.md

 In this exemple, we want to set a value for the "server.name" parameter but as this may depend on a number of factor, we dont know yet this value.
 We use the special syntax - ${...} -  to indicate that it is a VARIALBLE that must be replaced at the right time and in the right context.

-That's pretty classic and if you're already familiar with the placeholder principle, good news : Ruteek work exactly the same.
+That's pretty classic and if you're already familiar with the placeholder principle, good news : Rusteek work exactly the same.
 We won't talk about a Placeholder but about a Variable instead.

- of caracters  **${server.name}** means we dont know the value of tjhe

-Exemple : @aFunction(${aVar})aTexte
-In this exemple the analysze (tockenizer or lexer) that the instruction is composed in 2 parts :
-- a function named a Function that take one parameter.
-The parameter in this case is a variable named aVar
-- a literal (aText

 ## Authors
 - [ben kacimi](https://github.com/benKacimi)